Steven J. Hatchell

-He graduated from University of Colorado with a journalism degree in 1970, and he was inducted into the CU Athletic Hall of Fame in 2017.
+He graduated from University of Colorado Boulder with a journalism degree in 1970, and he was inducted into the CU Athletic Hall of Fame in 2017.
 The Football Writers Association of America (FWAA) named him as the 2015 recipient of the FWAA Bert McGrane Award for his contributions to the coverage of college football, and the National Association of Collegiate Directors of Athletics (NACDA) presented him a Golden Anniversary Award in 2015, recognizing his impact on NACDA over its first 50 years.
 College Sports Communicators (CSC and formerly known as CoSIDA) inducted him into the organization's Hall of Fame in 2018.
 In 1983, Hatchell received the Honorary C Club Award from Colorado.

+Hatchell has been honored numerous times for his leadership.
+Pop Warner Little Scholars presented him with the Warner Award in 2014 as an individual who has achieved excellence in athletics, scholarship and life's endeavors with integrity and humanity.
 In 2022, Hatchell was honored as a 2022 Father of the Year in Dallas, and the National Football Foundation named its top high school team academic award as "The Hatchell Cup" in his honor.
+In 2023, Hatchell added the Bowl Season Leadership Hall of Fame to his accolades.
+While at the Orange Bowl, Hatchell served as the chairman of the Bowl Season, which was formerly known as the Football Bowl Association, for five years.
+In 2024, the Maxwell Football Club presented Hatchell with the Club’s Francis “Reds” Bagnell Award for contributions to football, and the University of Colorado presented him the school’s inaugural Ski Team Champions Award.

 His wife, Patty, of 49 years died in 2021, and they have two sons.